 Insurance companies calculate your insurance premiums based on the level of risk that you pose as a customer.
 And, while your driving record and habits play a large part in this equation, so does the car you chose to insure.
 Put simply, the higher the risk your car poses, the higher your auto insurance premiums will be.
 Here are some factors that can cause your vehicle to be classified as higher risk.

 Since, as mentioned above, the level of risk your car proves to have, the higher your premiums can be, it only makes sense that the safety rating of the vehicle you are trying to insurance plays a major role.
 Simply put, the safer the car is, the less you will have to pay for your auto insurance.
 This safety rating is a big thing to keep in mind when buying a new car.
 If you do have a car that is considered to be higher risk, there are sometimes safety features that you can have installed that will get you a discount on your premiums.

 Some cars are inherently more to repair than others.
-Whether that is do to rare or expensive parts or the notion that it takes specialty mechanics to work on the vehicle.
-Foreign and luxury cars tend to fall victim to this often, as parts are harder to come by, and the repairs require special expertise than say a common place Honda Civic.
+Whether that is due to rare or expensive parts or the notion that it takes speciality mechanics to work on the vehicle.
+Foreign and luxury cars tend to fall victim to this often, as parts are harder to come by, and the repairs require special expertise than say a commonplace Honda Civic.

-No matter what kind of vehicle you are trying to insure, it is always best to shop around to find the best possible price for the coverage you require.
+No matter what kind of vehicle you are trying to ensure, it is always best to shop around to find the best possible price for the coverage you require.